 I’d have to say, though, that universally, we all look forward to the delicious foods that accompany this season.
 The veggies can typically get overlooked during the holidays as we prepare to overload on them in the New Year (resolutions, right?) – and when the veggies do show up in the festivities, they’re generally slathered in butter or in a casserole.
 Don’t get me wrong, we all enjoy typical mouth watering holiday favorites, admittedly, it does take away from the nutritious value of your foods and hence your health.

 While I cannot bake, shop and wrap for you, I can support you in the eating department.
 A few simple ideas you can use immediately will help you navigate not only through the season, but every day.
+Maintaining a healthy lifestyle is ALWAYS utmost in my thoughts and actions.
+While fighting for my life, beating Stage IV Cancer, I learned that everything rises and falls with a strong immune system.
+If it is shedding pounds, increasing your energy, renewing your health or creating your most extraordinary self, the rules are always the same.
+Plant based, high alkaline and high raw are your best friends.

 Luckily, there are loads of super foods in season that can be quite festive, as well.
 Here are 7 of my my go to favorite red and green fruits & veggies that will provide you with heaps of vitamins and nutrients, while making your taste buds happy as well.